AstroSheppard/WFC3-analysis/README.md

-# WFC3-analysis
-Set of codes/programs to reduce and fit time series light curves observed with HST
+LATE:
+Light curve
+Analysis for
+Transits and
+Eclipses

+A package of functions for reducing HST WFC3 transit light curve data and fitting those light curves to derive a transit or eclipse spectrum.